 You can probably catch a glimpse of this shy animal on a hike through Troodos, but your best bet, is to visit the mouflon enclosure near the Stavros tis Psokas forest station.
 And if you walk through one of the designated nature paths in the area, you’ll most likely run into one as you put your best foot forward.

-Birdwatching enjoys a long history in Cyprus, while avid bird enthusiasts have been roaming the island for years to register all the 400 species that are endemic to Cyprus.
-Birdlife Cyprus, an NGO dedicated to preserving the bird population on the island, lists a number of birdwatching locations on its website, along with the species you can expect to spot in each respective location.
+Birdwatching enjoys a long history in Cyprus, while avid bird enthusiasts have been roaming the island for years to register all the 400 species that have been recorded in Cyprus.
+BirdLife Cyprus, an NGO dedicated to preserving the bird populations and their habitats on the island, lists a number of birdwatching locations on its website, along with the species you can expect to spot in each respective location.

 Griffon Vulture.
 Photo: Dave and Jan Walker (BirdLife Cyprus)